Rhode Island Rams baseball: Bill Beck Field

 Since the start of the 1966 season, the Rams have played on campus at Bill Beck Field.
 The field has a capacity of 1,000 spectators and has been renovated twice since 2000.
 It is named for Bill Beck, former Rhode Island football and baseball coach.
 The site of the field has hosted Rhode Island baseball since its first season in 1898.

 Broadcasts

 Home games for Rhode Island baseball and softball are carried by the University of Rhode Island's radio station, WRIU.
 Many baseball home games (and nearby away games) are broadcast on 90.3FM, with the remaining baseball and all home softball games streamed online on RIU2.

 Head coaches

 Frank Keaney is the program's longest-tenured head coach, having coached for 26 seasons in two stints, 1921–1943, 1946–1948.
-Jim Foster, coach from 2006–2014, is the program's wins leader with 268.
+Raphael Cerrato, coach from 2015, is the program's wins leader with 272.